Case study short-term saving

 Gayle wants easy access to her cash

-Gayle's investment goal is to buy a home within 2
+Gayle's investment goal is to buy an apartment

-years.
-She has moved back in with her parents and is saving
+within 3 years.
+She has moved back in with her parents and is

 Gayle mentioned to a workmate that she has already saved over